minkcv/func-size-testing/README.md

     class Class0 {
         private:
-            uint64_t data; // I think it's going to be 64 bits }
+            uint64_t data; // I think it's going to be 64 bits for each instance at runtime }

-But how much space does an empty virtual function take up.
+But how much space does an empty virtual function take up?

 class0.h